Let’s talk training tools.

 Some days you’re chasing kids, hauling mulch, golfing, playing pickleball, or spending hours in the garden.

-Your workouts should prepare you for ALL of it and why we use a variety of equipment here at Results Fitness.
+Your workouts should prepare you for ALL of it, and exactly why you use a variety of training tools here at Results Fitness.

-One of the reasons Personalized Small Group Training works so well is because everyone can perform the same movement pattern while training at a level that’s appropriate for their body, fitness level, experience, injuries, and goals.
+One of the reasons our Personalized, Small Group Training model works so well is because everyone can perform the same movement pattern while training at a level that’s appropriate for their body, fitness level, experience, injuries, and goals.

-For example, one person may perform a squat holding a kettlebell, while another uses TRX straps for support, and a third uses a barbell.
+For example, one person may perform a squat holding a kettlebell, while another uses TRX straps for support, and a third uses a trap bar.

-When all of these tools are combined into a well-designed training program, something powerful happens:
+When the appropriate training tools are combined into a well-designed program, something powerful happens:

 And you create a foundation that allows you to continue doing the things you love for years to come.

-Because at Results Fitness, you’re not training for the gym.
+Because at Results Fitness, you’re not training to get better at exercise.
 You’re training for everything that happens outside of it!